GrahamCobb/dlna-media-archive/README.md

 ## `dlna-mediaserver-walk`

-This tool displays the content tree of all the DLNA media servers it can see.
+This tool displays the names and content tree of all the DLNA media servers it can see.

 ## `dlna-media-archive`